wp-plugins/easy-media-gallery/readme.txt

 * Added : Wordpress 3.8.3 compatibility
 * Added : New shortcode button
 * Fixed : Small bugs and improvements
+* Many other PHP and CSS clean and optimization

 = 1.2.30 =
 * Added : New Wordpress 3.5 and above media uploader